owncloud/ocis/ocis/adr/0011-global-url-format.md

 | `https://demo.owncloud.com/apps/files/?dir=/path/to/resource&` | sub folder `/path/to/resource` |

 * Good, because the URLs reveal the full path context to users
-* Good, because powerusers can navigate by updating the path in the url
+* Good, because power users can navigate by updating the path in the url
 * Bad, because the web UI needs to look up the space id in a registry to build an API request for the `/dav/space` endpoint
 * Bad, because the bookmarks break when someone renames a folder in the path
 * Bad, because there is no id that can be used as a fallback lookup mechanism